jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

 ## 3.3.
 Origin Request Policy

-- Specify values that you want to include in origin requests **without including them in the Cache Key (no duplicated cached content)**.
+- Specify values that we want to include in origin requests **without including them in the Cache Key (no duplicated cached content)**.
 - **We can include**
   - **HTTP headers:** None - Whitelist - All viewer headers options.
   - **Cookies:** None - Whitelist - All.